paul-thomson/cav/README.md

 #Workplan
 1. (DONE) Read skeleton.out and draw bones (to check if correct)
-2. Use matrix transformations to rotate bones (using keyframe)
+2. (DONE pretty much) Use matrix transformations to rotate bones (using keyframe)
 3. Read attachment.out which contains weights for each mesh vertex:

 Each line represents a vertex (by index).
 Each line contains the weights for all the bones (arranged by index).